willemgoossens/Rival-Guns/README.md

  In case you would set throw in a boolean or `null` instead of an string of integer, the output would change to `variable = ?value` or `variable IS NULL`.

- If you want to go really overboard with the smart queries, you can also include parentheses:
+ If you want to go really overboard with the smart queries, you can also include parentheses:<br/>
   `$this->userModel->getByIdAnd_NameOrName2_([0], 'test', ['test2', 'test3']);`<br/>
   Which will perform the following query<br/>
   `SELECT * FROM users WHERE id IN [0] AND (name IN ['test'] OR name2 IN ['test2', 'test3'])`